cdellacqua/svelte-persistent-writable/docs/interfaces/persistentwritableconfig.md

 • **resetOnInitFailure**? : *undefined | false | true*

-During initialization an Error can be thrown (e.g. when JSON.parse isn't capable of parsing a serialized value in the localStorage)
+(option, defaults to true) during initialization an Error can be thrown (e.g. when JSON.parse isn't capable of parsing a serialized value in the localStorage)

-If true, the error will get caught and the store will be re-initialized as if it weren't ever persisted Otherwise the error will be thrown
+If true, the error will get caught and the store will be re-initialized as if it weren't ever persisted

+Otherwise the error will be thrown

 ___